ZhuoxuanCao/image-classification-framework/README.md

 # Torch Image Classification Framework

-A modular and extensible image classification training framework built with PyTorch.
+A beginner-friendly and extensible image classification framework built with PyTorch.
-This project supports flexible model configuration, standardized training and evaluation routines, and is suitable for a variety of traditional classification tasks such as object type, color, or surface condition recognition.
+It supports ResNet architectures, warm-up and cosine learning rate scheduling, TensorBoard visualization, and command-line configurability.
+Ideal for learners and practitioners working on traditional classification tasks with custom datasets.

 ---